In this article:

 Here are some do's and don'ts when using a Loyalty Program:

 Always set the earning and burning rules in a way that the customer can empty their wallets eventually.
-Don't make your customers earn too much and then burn too little to avoid frustration of always having an increasing wallet that cannot be consumed.
+Don't make your customers earn too much and then burn too little to avoid the frustration of always having an increasing wallet that cannot be consumed.

 Be generous when offering the Signup points option, so the customer starts with a nice wallet that can decrease slowly as they earn and burn with the next orders.

 Reach out to your customers to entice them to use their points with you frequently, in every service.
 Have loyal delivery customers?
-Send them a message inviting them for Dine-In and remind them that they can use their points also there.
+Send them a message inviting them to Dine-In and remind them that they can use their points also there.
 And vice-versa.